 Many parents request that the medical record be sent to the child’s doctor, therapist, or attorney after the child leaves the hospital.
 Complete details about obtaining your child’s medical records is available here.

 - Clinical staff screens each movie, video game or other digital entertainment for appropriateness and therapeutic and educational value.
 Occasionally, one of these items may portray language or situations that are not condoned by our facility, but are not significant enough to detract from its intention.
-If necessary the content will be processed with the patients.

 Can I smoke on your campus?